Edvard Hjelt

 Edvard Immanuel Hjelt (28 June 1855 - 2 July 1921) was a Finnish chemist, politician and a member of the Senate of Finland.
-Hjelt studied chemistry in Finland and in Germany and became rector of the University of Helsinki in 1899.
+Hjelt studied chemistry in Finland and in Germany and became rector of the Imperial Alexander University in Finland in 1899.
 He opposed the increasing influence of Russia in the Grand Duchy of Finland and started his career in politics.
 Good connections to Germany created during his chemistry studies before and after his graduation made it possible for him to get military help during the Finnish Civil War.
 Hjelt organized the training of the Finnish Jäger troops in Germany.

 Early life and education

 Hjelt was born in Vihti, Finland.
 He was the elder brother of August Hjelt.
-He studied chemistry at the University of Helsinki, and, like most of the chemists of the 19th century, went abroad to improve his education.
-From 1877 till 1878 he first studied with Johannes Wislicenus at the University of Würzburg, in 1879 with Emil Fischer, Emil Erlenmeyer and Adolf von Baeyer at the University of Munich.
-After returning to Helsinki he received his Ph.D, but Hjelt needed a second thesis to become a university professor.
-After another research stay in Germany at the University of Strassburg, working with Rudolph Fittig he prepared that second thesis and became professor for organic chemistry at the University of Helsinki.
+He studied chemistry at the Imperial Alexander University in Finland, and, like most of the chemists of the 19th century, went abroad to improve his education.
+From 1877 until 1878, he first studied with Johannes Wislicenus at the University of Würzburg, in 1879 with Emil Fischer, Emil Erlenmeyer and Adolf von Baeyer at the Ludwig-Maximilians-Universität München.
+After returning to Helsinki, he received his Ph.D., but Hjelt needed a second thesis to become a university professor.
+After another research stay in Germany at the University of Strasbourg, working with Rudolph Fittig, he prepared that second thesis and became professor for organic chemistry at the Imperial Alexander University in Finland.

 University rector

-Hjelt served as vice rector of the University of Helsinki from 1896 till 1899 and as rector from 1899 till 1917.
-The political turmoil after the announcement of the February Manifesto of 1899 by Russian Emperor Nicholas II, which was meant to start a Russification of Finland and tie the Grand Duchy of Finland closer to the Russian empire, induced student demonstrations.
+Hjelt served as vice rector of the Imperial Alexander University in Finland from 1896 until 1899 and as rector from 1899 until 1917.
+The political turmoil after the announcement of the February Manifesto of 1899 by Russian Emperor Nicholas II, which was meant to start a Russification of Finland and tie the Grand Duchy of Finland closer to the Russian Empire, induced student demonstrations.
 The Russian authorities, especially the Finnish Minister Secretary of State Vyacheslav von Plehve and the Governor-General of Finland Nikolay Bobrikov, had to deal with the reactions of the people.
 Hjelt was able to reduce the pressure on the students and the university and also to stop aggressive reaction of the students to the oppression.
 With a short relieve after the defeat in the Russo-Japanese War the oppression continued.